tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 # snap install certbot-dns-cloudflare
 ```

 Before getting certificates, a Cloudflare API token must be prepared for that based on the instructions given in a [certbot-dns-cloudflare guide](https://certbot-dns-cloudflare.readthedocs.io/en/stable/), with usage of the *restricted API token*.
-The next commands expect the token to be saved in a file `/root/.secrets/cloudflare` with file permissions of `600`.
+The next commands expect the token to be saved in the `/root/.secrets/cloudflare` file with file permissions of `600`.

-After that, certificate should be able to generate by the command (the `--agree-tos` and `-email` parameters must be given on a first certificate):
+After that, certificate should be able to be created by using the command (the `--agree-tos` and `-email` parameters must be given on a first certificate):

 ```sh
 certbot certonly --non-interactive -d 'tf2pickup.de' -d '*.tf2pickup.de' --dns-cloudflare --dns-cloudflare-credentials /root/.secrets/cloudflare --rsa-key-size 4096 --must-staple --agree-tos --email your-mailbox@you-are-really-using.com